svalinn/DAGMC/doc/install/dependencies.rst

     $ ln -s moab src

 If you have followed the source install route, then the following commands should be used to build MOAB.
-Note that the ``--enable-dagmc`` configure option is required.
 ::

     $ cd bld